comeara/pillar/README.md

 ### Command Line

+Here's the short version:

+  1. Write migrations, place them in conf/pillar/myapp/migrations.
+  1. Add pillar settings to conf/application.conf.
+  1. % pillar initialize myapp
+  1. % pillar migrate myapp

 #### Terminology

 Data Store
 : A logical grouping of environments.
 You will likely have one data store per application.

 Environment
 : A context or grouping of settings for a single data store.
 You will likely have at least development and production environments for each data store.

 Migration
 : A single change to a data store.
 Migrations have a description and a time stamp indicating the time at which it was authored.
 Migrations are applied in ascending order and reversed in descending order.

 #### Migration Files

-Migration files contain metadata about the migration, a [CQL][cql] statement used to apply the migration and, optionally, a CQL[cql] statement used to reverse the migration.
+Migration files contain metadata about the migration, a [CQL][cql] statement used to apply the migration and, optionally, a [CQL][cql] statement used to reverse the migration.

 [cql]:http://cassandra.apache.org/doc/cql3/CQL.html